 Lime scooter accident lawsuits are personal injury claims for crashes involving one of Lime’s electric scooters, or E-scooters.
 Claims generally allege that Lime or a third party acted negligently and that the negligence was responsible for the E-scooter accident.
-Compensation is sought to cover the victim’s
+Compensation is sought to cover your

-- Past and future medical expenses for their injuries,
+- Past and future medical expenses for your injuries,

-- Lost wages and reduced earning capacity from their recovery and any disabilities it has caused, and
+- Lost wages and reduced earning capacity from your recovery and any disabilities it has caused, and

 - Pain and suffering.

 Because Lime’s E-scooters are provided for ridesharing, though, there are some aspects of these lawsuits that make them unique.
-One of the most important nuances to lawsuits involving Lime E-scooter accidents is the liability waiver that Lime requires riders to sign before using their scooters.
+One of the most important nuances to lawsuits involving Lime E-scooter accidents is the liability waiver that Lime requires you to sign before using their scooters.

 The California personal injury lawyers at the Shouse Law Office can help you file a lawsuit and recover the compensation you deserve.
 In this article, we discuss:

 - 1. What is Lime’s E-scooter sharing business?

-- 2. The 5 types of E-scooter accidents
+- 2. What are the 5 types of E-scooter accidents?

-- 3. Injuries from Lime E-scooter accidents are surprisingly severe
+- 3. Why are injuries from Lime E-scooter accidents so severe?

-- 5. Lime’s user agreement and its effect on E-scooter accident lawsuits
+- 5. What is Lime’s user agreement and its effect on lawsuits?

 1. What is Lime’s E-scooter sharing business?